benkeen/char-counter/README.md

 - For some reason, using a self-closing `<char-counter />` tag results in a few space/tab characters being included, so the label appears as "4 chars" (noticed on Chrome).
 I suspect this is a minor Polymer bug, but I'm not sure.
 So to get around it, don't use the self-closing tag - use the more verbose `<char-counter></char-counter>`.

+### Left to do:
+- form name attribute & setting.
+- document attributes.